pykoala/pykoala/CONTRIBUTING.md

 # How to Contribute to `PyKOALA`

 Every contributor is welcome, regardless of their programming experience, if any.
-There are several ways you can contribute to this project, here is a not exahustive list:
+There are several ways you can contribute to this project, here is a not exhaustive list:

 ## Report an issue